pypy/pypy/pypy/doc/faq.rst

 (i.e. the Python programmer).

 CPython has additionally the problem (1) of reference counting.
-With PyPy, the problem is simpler: we need to make our GC multithread-aware.
+With PyPy, this sub-problem is simpler: we need to make our GC multithread-aware.
 This is easier to do efficiently in PyPy than in CPython.
 It doesn't solve the issue (2), though.

-Note that since 2012 there is work going on on a still very experimental :doc:`Software Transactional Memory <stm>` version of PyPy.
+Note that since 2012 there is work going on on a still very experimental :doc:`Software Transactional Memory <stm>` (STM) version of PyPy.
 This should give an alternative PyPy which works without a GIL, while at the same time continuing to give the Python programmer the complete illusion of having one.
 This work is currently a bit stalled because of its own technical difficulties.